usalu/semio/README.md

 then you should stick to your solver tool ❌

-If you design custom typologies by iteretively detailing types and variants based on metrics, then you should use semio ✅
+If you design custom typologies by iteratively detailing types and variants based on metrics, then you should use semio ✅

 # 🚀 Getting started

-> Despite of the code semio being compatible for Windows, Mac and Linux, the user interfaces are currently compiled for Windows only.
+> The code of semio is compatible with Windows, Mac and Linux but currently compiled for Windows only.

 semio has two user-interfaces:

 - Grasshopper 🦗
 - sketchpad ✏️

-> The heart of semio is the `engine.exe` which exposes a GraphQL API.
-If you are developer, then you should visit `http://localhost:5052/graphql/`.
+> The heart of semio is the `semio-engine` executable which exposes an GraphQL-API.
+If you are developer, then you should visit `http://localhost:24103/graphql`.

 ## ⬇️ Installation

-> NOTE: The binaries are not signed (yet).
+> The binaries are not signed (yet).
 Therefor Windows might give a warning.

 ### 🦗 Grasshopper